追踪 API¶

 either by allowing to work with an outdated configuration or by ensuring that

-new configuration applies also to previously returned Tracer
+new configuration applies also to previously returned Tracers.

 Note: This could, for example, be implemented by storing any mutable